Selling your business: 3 important things to consider

 You can reduce your CGT liabilities by using the tax allowances which you are entitled to by very carefully planning of your CGT positions throughout your life.

 You can ensure that you offset capital gains on successful investments with losses from investments that haven’t worked out as well.
 Loses can be carried forward to offset gains in future tax years.
-As it stands, if your capital gains is less that £11,300 in a financial year then you will be exempt from CGT.
+As it stands, if your capital gains are less than £11,300 in a financial year, then you will be exempt from CGT.

-If you don’t want to directly give a gift, you could put the assets in a trust.
-With planning, you can transfer your assets into a trust with little capital gains tax or inheritance tax consequences and it could then reduce your taxable estate after death.
+If you don’t want to give a gift directly, you could put the assets in a trust.
+With planning, you can transfer your assets into a trust with little capital gains tax or Inheritance Tax consequences, and it could then reduce your taxable estate after death.
 However, there are additional tax charges and costs relating to trusts which could be applicable.
 Experienced advice is essential.

-Business property relief can, with very careful planning, remove the total value of your business from being subject to an inheritance tax bill either by a lifetime gift or on death.
-You are able to gift as much money as you like throughout your lifetime and this is referred to as a potentially exempt transfer.
+Business property relief can, with very careful planning, remove the total value of your business from being subject to an Inheritance Tax bill either by a lifetime gift or on death.
+You can gift as much money as you like throughout your lifetime and this is referred to as a potentially exempt transfer.

-Gifting income producing assets to your children, such as shares, is a good way of reducing the total family income bill as well as, at the same time, conducting succession planning.
-However, you have to be careful that there are no capital gains taxes or inheritance tax liabilities which can arise from the gift.
+Gifting income-producing assets to your children, such as shares, is a right way of reducing the total family income bill as well as, at the same time, conducting succession planning.
+However, you have to be careful that there are no capital gains taxes or Inheritance Tax liabilities which can arise from the gift.
 Your children could also get divorced so a trust would potentially be suitable – experienced advice is essential.

-These areas of taxation can be very daunting, but with careful planning it is possible to reduce your CGT and IHT liabilities.
-Contact us with any queries or estate planning you may need and we will be happy to help with a free 30 minute consultation.
-Call us now on 01582 447069.
+These areas of taxation can be very daunting, but with careful planning, it is possible to reduce your CGT and IHT liabilities.
+Contact us with any queries or estate planning you may need, and we will be happy to help with a free 30-minute consultation.